COVID-19 Response and Schedule Changes

 By Stephanie Shulhan in Food Safety on March 16, 2020

-- We will be adapting our services temporarily, providing pre-packaged hampers for our clients to pick up from our Cedarbridge Way location only (instead of our usual choice-based model in which clients choose their groceries).
-Until further notice, once-weekly hampers will be available only from #100 5800 Cedarbridge Way, Mondays through Thursdays and Saturdays 10am – 3pm (there is no food being given out on Fridays, and we are closed on Sundays).
+- We have adapted our services temporarily, providing pre-packaged hampers for our clients to pick up (instead of our usual choice-based model in which clients choose their groceries).
+Until further notice, once-weekly hampers will be available from #100 5800 Cedarbridge Way, Mondays through Thursdays and Saturdays 10am – 3pm (there is no food being given out on Fridays, and we are closed on Sundays).
 As always, clients can visit the Richmond Food Bank to get groceries only one time per calendar week.

 - We continue to regularly clean and sanitize work spaces and frequently-touched surfaces (this is a matter of food safety and health as well).
 We have daily janitorial staff, plus protocols for workers to keep work spaces clean.

 - Volunteers and workers wear disposable gloves, cloth masks (if available) and required personal protective equipment when working.

 - We have put up posters reminding everyone how to stop the spread of germs, and also symptoms to watch out for.
 We send email reminders and updates to all volunteers and workers.

 - One important way the virus is thought to spread is person-to-person (through direct contact, and/or between people who are within about 6 feet of each other, through respiratory droplets produced when an infected person coughs, sneezes, or speaks).
 If your team, organization, school group, or faith-based group is hoping to schedule a tour of the Richmond Food Bank Society for educational or team-building purposes in the near future (even if it is a small group), we will ask you to postpone your visit.
 Volunteer shifts are continuing – in small teams – so that we can continue to operate and serve the Richmond community.